pydantic-ai-helpers

 hist = History(result) # or ph.History(result)

-# Get the last user message
+# Get the first and last user messages

 # Output: "Tell me a joke"